Three ways for sharing economy companies to support operational cost control

 - Attract, optimize, and retain the right drivers with mobility data-driven programs

-- Identify and quantify driving behaviors via telematics and tested algorithms
+- Identify and quantify driving behaviors via telematics and predictive variables

 - Continually measure driving risk with the right analytics

 Ultimately, mobility data can help insurers understand the risk profile of their drivers and what the company can do to reduce those risks.
 The alternative – increasing costs to cover the unknown – is simply not a viable option.